Western Kansas wheat crop has been hit hard

 FORD COUNTY, Kan.
 (KSNW) – With the extreme highs and lows in weather, Kansas wheat farmers have been hit hard.

-The conditions for this year’s wheat crop haven’t been ideal.
-Hit by freeze early on, striped rust, and now drought plagues many fields.
-The outlook is grim as farmers worry about yields come harvest.
+The condition for this year’s wheat crop hasn’t been ideal.
+Hit by freeze early on, striped rust, and now drought, the outlook is grim as farmers worry about yields come harvest.

 Sometimes, the wheat crop gets hit hard.
 This year, that is especially true.